ronaldomercado/dev-c7/docs/tutorials/vscode.rst

 That's it, you are now running a developer container and your vscode session is connected to it.

+If your first integrated terminal may not load the bash profile if this happens just type ``bash -l``.

 Container Lifetime
 ------------------